rage/programming-f20/data/faq.md

 If you are able to fix the error yourself, such as a typo, you can open a pull request in the course material's Github repository: https://github.com/rage/java-programming.

-### How can I download the next part's exercises?

-The TMC add-on for NetBeans will suggest you to download the next part's exercises once you've gained 25% or more of the previous part's exercise points.

 ### Doing the exercises and returning them is slow on macOS

 Follow these instructions to fix the issue: https://materiaalit.github.io/tmc-asennus/macos-verkkoongelma/.
 The instructions are in Finnish, but you can seek guidance from the images until the instructions are translated.